Open Research

 Citizen science refers to projects and practices that actively involve the general public in the scientific endeavour, with the goal of democratizing science.
 Citizen scientists can be involved in all stages of research, acting as collaborators, contributors or project leaders.

-Diamond open access is full open access without article or book processing charges.
-There are a number of funding models which may support such publications, including consortial or institutional support.
+Diamond open access is a model of open access that does not involve article or book processing charges.
+There are a number of ways this can be supported, including consortial or institutional support.

 DOAJ is a searchable database of around 20,000 international open access journals.